raphaelfabeni/raphaelfabeni.github.io/en/_posts/2016-01-12-arrow-functions.md

 ---
 layout: post
-title:  "ES6: arrow functions em 5 minutos"
+title:  "ES6: arrow functions in 5 minutes"
-description: "5 minutos pra entender como utilizar as arrow functions."
+description: "Five minutes to understand how to use the arrow functions."
 type: Post
-date: 2016-01-05
+date: 2016-01-12
 image: "https://cloud.githubusercontent.com/assets/1345662/12060339/882c0d30-af54-11e5-9f10-79da8f4f1f50.jpg"
-alt: "Caminho de uma estrada coberta de neve em volta"
+alt: "Way of a road covered with snow around"
-lang: pt-br
+lang: en
 url_en: /es6-arrow-functions
 url_br: /es6-arrow-functions
 ---

-As *arrow functions* a princípio podem parecer confusas (experiência própria *(◕︵◕)*), mas depois de um tempo, é possível entender sua sintaxe mais curta e a mágica do escopo do `this`.
+The *arrow functions* at first might seem confusing (for me *(◕(◕)* ), but after a while, you can understand their shorter syntax and the magic of the scope of `this`.

-## Vários parâmetros
+## Multiple parameters

-Sem *arrow functions*.
+Without *arrow functions*.

 {% highlight js %}
 var oldWay = function(name, nickname) {